By Evan Elias | October 24, 2023

 Managing stored routines declaratively

-Declarative schema management provides a true infrastructure-as-code experience which inherently solves these problems.
-Your declarative schema repo only tracks CREATE statements.
+statements.
 You can simply add, remove, or modify these statements directly, just like the lifecycle for application code development.
 When it comes time to deploy, the schema management tool figures out how to convert your changes to SQL DDL, while providing extensive guardrails to ensure your changes are safe and correct.

-For example, to change one line of an existing procedure, you just edit that single line of whichever file stores its CREATE statement.
+statement.
 The schema management tool knows how to convert that one-line change into a valid DDL statement which inherently includes the full proc body, but without you having to specify that manually.

 Declarative tooling allows you to manage your stored routines just like any other codebase, using Git the way it is intended:

-• You can organize your routines into files however you see fit.
+- You can organize your routines into files however you see fit.

-• You can browse all routine definitions, as a cohesive codebase, at any time.
+- You can browse all routine definitions, as a cohesive codebase, at any time.

-• You can easily search the codebase using grep or a graphical IDE.
+- You can easily search the codebase using

-• If you need to see historical state, you can simply git checkout older commits as needed.
+or a graphical IDE. - If you need to see historical state, you can simply

-• When you’re changing an existing routine, code reviewers can easily see which lines have been changed in a commit or pull request.
+, just like with application code.
+You never need to pollute your codebase with “down” migrations. - When you’re changing an existing routine, code reviewers can easily see which lines have been changed in a commit or pull request.

-• You can easily use Git branches for development.
+to understand the who, when, what, and why of previous changes, on a line-by-line basis. - You can easily use Git branches for development.
 Multiple developers can work on the same codebase, without any risk of mis-numbering sequential migrations.
 Conflicting changes are surfaced as ordinary Git merge conflicts.

-• You never need to periodically “squash” the schema repo.
+- You never need to periodically “squash” the schema repo.
 Outdated historical changes are in the Git history, not intermingled in your working directory.

 Using Skeema for deploying stored procedures